 Hillary also has extensive experience as an arts educator, teaching visual arts to both young people and adults in a variety of settings, ranging from private arts institutions to public schools.
 Her strength as an educator comes from her ability to draw on her visual arts degree, her skills as a working artist and her ability to guide students of all ages through the creative process.
 Sharing her love of the art, science and magic of film photography has been her most rewarding teaching experience.

 Hillary has two grown children and helping them navigate their early years has helped to make her a more effective and engaging teacher.Website

 On a local level, Sylvia donates her time and lens to animal shelters where the need for strong imagery is so important.
-You will find her images across the pages of the Dallas Pets campaign’s website.
-Her Shelter Series project that began in 2009, focuses on animals in the largest urban shelters, and includes Dallas, Fort Worth, and Los Angeles, California.
+Her Shelter Series project that began in 2009, focuses on animals in the largest urban shelters, and includes Dallas and Los Angeles.
 This series of work has been published in D Magazine’s Best of Big D, Bark Magazine, Huffington Post, among others.

 From her earliest years, Rebecca has been in love with media and communication.
 She grew up in Laredo, Texas, and at age 10 would grab any available camera, enthralled with still photography and moving images.

 While earning dual degrees in Broadcast Journalism and Spanish Language from the University of Texas at Austin, she took on the role of Station Manager at TSTV, the first commercial college broadcast station in the U.S. After college she worked as a freelance videographer and cinematographer in central Texas for independent filmmakers as well as for HGTV, the DIY channel and the A&E network.
 She earned her Masters degree in Film production at the University of Southern California.